CaioCeretta/Rocketseat/formacao-em-angular/nivel-1/1 - iniciando com angular/aulas/my-first-project/first-project-comments.md

 ### app folder

+### app folder

-This folder contains the code of our app component, the base component of the app.
-It contains the stylesheet which refers the **scope** of the component
+This folder holds the code for our **AppComponent**, the root component of the application.
+It includes:

+- **app.component.ts**: the TypeScript class that defines the component’s behavior, including its selector, logic, and interaction with other parts of the app.
+- **app.component.html**: the template of the component, defining what will be rendered on the screen.
+- **app.component.css / .scss**: the styles for this component, scoped only to it.

+Think of this component as the **entry point** of your app — like the main module, it orchestrates the initial structure and layout of the application.